kshitij12345/kshitij12345.github.io/_posts/2022-01-17-Jiterator.md

 ```

-The above function all it does if figure out the memory layout of the input and output tensor and adds extra machinery if they are non-contiguous and if dynamic casting is required (computed in `jitted_gpu_kernel`).
+`jitted_gpu_kernel_impl` figures out the memory layout of the input and output tensor and adds extra machinery if they are non-contiguous and if dynamic casting is required (computed in `jitted_gpu_kernel`).
 Post that it passes the computed data to either `launch_jitted_unrolled_kernel` and `launch_jitted_vectorized_kernel`

 ### NVRTC JIT utility helpers

-Before we look at `launch_jitted_vectorized_kernel` or `launch_jitted_unrolled_kernel`, let's take a quick understanding at the JIT utility that they call.
+Before we look at `launch_jitted_vectorized_kernel` or `launch_jitted_unrolled_kernel`, let's take a quick look at the JIT utility functions that they call.

 These utility functions are declared in `aten/src/ATen/native/cuda/jit_utils.h` [file](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/cuda/jit_utils.h) and defined in `aten/src/ATen/native/cuda/jit_utils.cu` [file](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/cuda/jit_utils.cu)

 Important utility helpers to know about
 * `generate_code` : This function takes the computation string and wraps it in a `string` with the required machinery of reading from input, passing that data to kernel and writing to the output.
+Output of this function is the string for the actual kernel which will be compiled by NVRTC.
 It also returns a `string`.

-* `jit_vectorized_code_template` and `jit_code_template` : These strings are used to wrap the actual computation string to create the actual kerel.
-These take care of efficiently loading and storing the input and output tensor and calling our computation code on them.
+* `jit_vectorized_code_template` and `jit_code_template` : These strings are used to wrap the actual computation string and to create the actual kernel string.
+These take care of efficiently loading and storing the input and output tensor and calling the computation code on them.

 * `jit_pwise_function`: This function takes in the string generated from `generate_code` and kernel name.
 It uses `NVRTC` functions to compile the code and load that compiled code into the GPU VRAM and return pointer to the kernel function pointer for calling.